What is Brazing? – its Diagram, Types, & How it Works

 Brazing Techniques

-There are two heating methods of brazing such as localised and diffuse heating.
+There are two heating methods of brazing, such as localized and diffuse heating.

 The Localized Heating Method